Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Discussion

 \subsection{Limitations and Future Work}

-Overall, while our approach demonstrates promising results, several limitations should be acknowledged.
-Our study focuses primarily on brain MRI and may not generalize seamlessly to other imaging modalities or anatomical regions.
-Further investigation and adaptation of our approach to different medical imaging domains or even industrial defect detection would be beneficial.\\ Another potential avenue for improvement in our study is the inclusion of FLAIR (Fluid-Attenuated Inversion Recovery) data, which could improve the overall performance \cite{meissen2022challenging} and provide valuable insights into white matter abnormalities and lesions, especially in conditions like MS. Furthermore, it is important to acknowledge that the available data sets for white matter hyperintensities and MS lesions, such as the MSLUB and WMH data sets, are relatively small compared to the BraTS21 and ATLAS data sets.
-This limited sample size for WMH and MS lesions may reduce the generalizability of our findings and the availability of a larger data set would provide a more comprehensive representation of WMH and MS lesions, enabling more accurate and reliable evaluation. \\ Another avenue for future work is the incorporation of multi-scale image encodings into our conditioning mechanism.
-Currently, our study does not utilize multi-scale analysis, which could be advantageous in capturing fine-grained details and contextual information at different resolutions.
-By carefully integrating multi-scale image encodings without allowing to copy the conditioning image, we see potential to enhance the performance of our cDDPMs in capturing both global and local features of the input images. \\ To further enhance the utilized context, an additional direction for future work is to explore the use of 3D input for the image encoder.
-We have shown that it improves the reconstruction quality for VAEs \cite{bengs2021three,behrendt2022capturing} and expect similar improvements for DDPMs.
+Despite showing promising results, our approach has limitations.
+Specifically, the segmentation performance falls below that of supervised algorithms.
+However, compared to supervised networks, UAD methods offer a crucial advantage in detecting any pathologies unseen during training.
+While additional efforts are required for the practical clinical application of UAD methods, our approach demonstrates superior performance to state-of-the-art UAD methods, adding a valuable contribution to the field of UAD in brain MRI. \\ Another avenue for future work is the incorporation of multi-scale image encodings into our conditioning mechanism.
+Our study does not utilize multi-scale analysis, which could be advantageous in capturing fine-grained details of the intensity patterns and contextual information at different resolutions.
+By carefully integrating multi-scale image encodings without allowing a copy of the conditioning image, we see the potential to enhance the performance of our cDDPMs in capturing both global and local features of the input images. \\ We conduct our studies using a downsampled resolution.
+To improve performance, especially for detecting smaller lesions, future work could explore and evaluate our proposed method at higher resolutions.
+A promising approach to balance the increased computational cost is the use of latent diffusion models \cite{rombach2022high}.
+To further enhance the conditioning mechanism, an additional direction for future work is to explore the use of 3D image encoders.
+In earlier studies, we have shown that 3D information can improve the reconstruction quality for VAEs \cite{bengs2021three,behrendt2022capturing} and expect similar improvements for DDPMs.
 Currently, our approach operates on 2D slices of the MRI data, which may limit the preservation of 3D context and spatial relationships between slices.
-By incorporating 3D input into the image encoder, we can potentially capture and preserve the 3D structure and contextual information without the need to train the full 3D DDPM.
+By utilizing a 3D encoder to condition the 2D DDPM, we can potentially capture and preserve 3D contextual information.